Skip to Content

 Quite often, after having your first menstrual period (menarche), your hormones may still fluctuate occasionally causing an earlier than normal period.

 You should not get troubled if this happens; it is not abnormal and period should get consistent in a few years.
+Cycles can take up to a few years after menarche to settle into a regular pattern, and occasional early or late bleeding is common in this time.
+NCBI+1

 4. You used an emergency pill after sexual intercourse